 EPAC R109 is currently being run under CDM arrangements.
-Installation manager J Smith, Construction manager TBD.

 22) SAFETY WITH REGARD TO CONTRACTORS

 It is the policy of RAL to provide, as far as is reasonably practicable, healthy and safe working conditions for all who work at the laboratory whether or not they are employees of STFC, and to require that all these workers follow safe methods of working.
 This applies especially to contractors, service engineers etc.